Clerx

 That assumption is increasingly outdated.

-In 2025 and beyond, a growing number of lawyers are designing practices that give them control over their time, location, and energy - without sacrificing professionalism, responsiveness, or income.
+In 2026 and beyond, a growing number of lawyers are designing practices that give them more control over their time, location, and energy without sacrificing professionalism, responsiveness, or income.
 The key is not working less.
 It is building systems that prevent work from owning every hour of the day.
+That broader shift is closely tied to how firms are rethinking intake and operations in posts like Why Intake Is More Than a Phone Function: It Is a Law Firm Growth System, The Complete Guide to Perfecting Law Firm Intake in 2026, and How Clerx Helps Law Firms Scale Without Adding Overhead.

 This article explores what actually makes a location-flexible legal practice possible, what usually breaks first, and how modern intake and communication systems help lawyers reclaim control.